-Hours of work
+77 Hours of work

-- (1) The Committee may by Order prescribe maximum periods of duty and minimum periods of rest for seamen employed in Jersey fishing vessels. - (2) If a provision of an Order made under this Article is contravened the persons employing the seaman, the master of the fishing vessel and any charterer each commits an offence and is liable to a fine at level 3 on the standard scale.21
+- (1) The Minister may by Order prescribe maximum periods of duty and minimum periods of rest for seamen employed in Jersey fishing vessels. - (2) If a provision of an Order made under this Article is contravened the persons employing the seaman, the master of the fishing vessel and any charterer each commits an offence and is liable to a fine at level 3 on the standard scale.

-Manning and qualifications
+78 Manning and qualifications

-- (1) A person who is serving or engaged to serve in a Jersey fishing vessel and who holds a certificate or other document that is evidence that he is qualified for the purposes of Article 29 shall produce the certificate or document to a fishery officer upon being requested to do so. - (2) A person who fails without reasonable excuse to comply with a request made under paragraph (1) commits an offence and is liable to a fine at level 2 on the standard scale.22 - (3) In this Article "fishery officer" means a person so designated for the purposes of the Sea Fisheries (Jersey) Law 1994.23
+- (1) A person who is serving or engaged to serve in a Jersey fishing vessel and who holds a certificate or other document that is evidence that he or she is qualified for the purposes of Article 29 shall produce the certificate or document to a fishery officer upon being requested to do so. - (2) A person who fails without reasonable excuse to comply with a request made under paragraph (1) commits an offence and is liable to a fine at level 2 on the standard scale. - (3) In this Article "fishery officer" means a person so designated for the purposes of the Sea Fisheries (Jersey) Law 1994.

-Drunkenness etc. on duty
+79 Drunkenness etc. on duty

-- (1) The skipper of, or a seaman employed or engaged in, a Jersey fishing vessel who, while on board the vessel, is under the influence of drink or a drug or both to the extent that his capacity to fulfil his responsibility for the vessel, or to carry out the duties of his employment or engagement, is impaired, commits an offence and is liable to imprisonment for 2 years and a fine. - (2) In proceedings for an offence under this Article it is a defence to prove that at the time of the act or omission alleged -
+(1) The skipper of, or a seaman employed or engaged in, a Jersey fishing vessel who, while on board the vessel, is under the influence of drink or a drug or both to the extent that his or her capacity to fulfil his or her

-- (a) the defendant was under the influence of a drug taken by him for medical purposes; and - (b) either that - - he took it on medical advice and complied with any directions given as part of that advice, or - (ii) he had no reason to believe that the drug might have the influence it had.
+- responsibility for the vessel, or to carry out the duties of his or her employment or engagement, is impaired, commits an offence and is liable to imprisonment for 2 years and a fine. - (2) In proceedings for an offence under this Article it is a defence to prove that at the time of the act or omission alleged - (a) the defendant was under the influence of a drug taken by him or her for medical purposes; and - (b) either that - (i) he or she took it on medical advice and complied with any directions given as part of that advice, or - (ii) he or she had no reason to believe that the drug might have the influence it had.

-Unauthorized liquor
+80 Unauthorized liquor

-- (1) A person who, in Jersey or elsewhere - - (a) takes unauthorized liquor on board a Jersey fishing vessel; - (b) has unauthorized liquor in his possession on board the vessel; - (c) permits another person to take unauthorized liquor on board the vessel, or to have it in his possession on board the vessel; or - (d) intentionally obstructs another person in the exercise of powers conferred on the other person by paragraph (3), commits an offence and is liable to imprisonment for 2 years and a fine.
+- (1) A person who, in Jersey or elsewhere - (a) takes unauthorized liquor on board a Jersey fishing vessel; - (b) has unauthorized liquor in his or her possession on board the vessel; - (c) permits another person to take unauthorized liquor on board the vessel, or to have it in his or her possession on board the vessel; or - (d) intentionally obstructs another person in the exercise of powers conferred on the other person by paragraph (3), commits an offence and is liable to imprisonment for 2 years and a fine.